Go Back Email Link

 Suspending pipe cleaners in glass jars

-• Set the pipe cleaner aside.
-In a small saucepan boil 2 cups of water per glass jar.
-Add 3/4 C Borax powder to the jar, then carefully add the boiling water.
+• In a small saucepan boil 2 cups of water per glass container.
+Add 3/4 cups (12 tablespoons of Borax) to each jar, then carefully add the boiling water.
 Stir until all the Borax is dissolved.

 Pouring boiling water into glass jars with Borax

-• Carefully lower the pipe cleaner into the borax water with the popsicle stick resting on the mouth of the glass jar.
-Repeat with all jars and pipe cleaners.
+• Carefully lower the pipe cleaner into the borax water with the popsicle stick resting on the mouth of the vessel.
+Repeat with all jars.

 Pipe cleaners suspended in the Borax water

-• Let the pipe cleaners sit and crystallize for at least 24 hours.
+• Let everything sit and crystallize for at least 24 hours.

 Crystals forming on the pipe cleaners

-• Carefully remove the crystalized pipe cleaner from the Borax solution.
+• Carefully remove the stick and twine from the Borax solution.
 Lay on a paper towel to remove excess liquid.
-Carefully cut off the twine or thread as close to the crystal as you can.
+Cut off the twine or thread as close to the crystal as you can to finish.

 Removing a crystal from the jar